The Story Behind Hajj: The Holy Pilgrimage

 The Almighty Allah (SWT) has made Hajj incumbent on those who are capable.
 That is, if they do not perform Hajj in the year of capability, the omitted Hajj will become incumbent on them every year until the end of their lives.
 A person who delays Hajj intentionally till such a time that he dies will be raised by Allah (SWT) on the day of Qiyama as a Kafir.

-What lead to the obligation of Hajj? (a brief history of Hajj)kaaba in the past
+A brief history of Hajj: What leads to the obligation of Hajj?kaaba in the past

 The city of Mecca in Saudi Arabia has always been the spiritual center of the Islamic faith: the millions of Muslims in the world genuflect in its direction during prayers.
 The story of the history of Hajj begins with the story of Prophet Ibrahim (AS) (PBUH).
 Ibrahim (AS) is a figure, loved and revered by Muslims, Jews, and Christians alike as a righteous person who lived about four thousand years ago.
 His story is written in the Qur'an and also the Holy Bible.